Biosimilars: What You Should Know

 “Biosimilars have the same amino acid sequence as biologics, [the same] potency, dosing, route of administration and clinical effects.
 The ways in which they differ aren’t significant,” explains Jonathan Kay, MD, director of clinical research in rheumatology at University of Massachusetts Memorial Medical Center in Worcester.

-Once a drug has been shown to be biosimilar to a reference product, it can be approved for all the same conditions (or “indications”) as that reference product even if it hasn’t been specifically tested for each and every condition, thanks to a concept called “extrapolation.”
+Once a drug has been shown to be biosimilar to its original biologic (or “reference product”), it can be approved for all the same conditions as its reference product, even if it hasn’t been specifically tested for each and every condition, thanks to a concept called “extrapolation.”

 “Biosimilar” is not the same as “generic.”
 Generics are exact copies of chemically synthesized medicines.
 Biosimilars are made in natural and living cells.
-They are highly similar but not exact copies of original biologics (also called reference products).
-It’s impossible to perfectly replicate original biologics because they are very large and complex molecules.
-However, biosimilars are made from the same types of living sources as original biologics.
-Before approving them, the FDA makes sure that biosimilars are as safe and effective as the original biologic and work in the same way.
+They are highly similar but not exact copies of their reference products.
+It’s impossible to perfectly replicate original biologics because they are very large and complex molecules made in living cells.
+They are required to be “highly similar” to and just as safe and effective as their reference product.

 Biosimilars might cost less.
 Biologics are expensive.
-They can cost a patient several thousands of dollars out of pocket each month, depending on the patient’s insurance plan.
-Biosimilars are predicted to cost less – although ultimately how much less (and whether consumers will see any savings) is based on insurance plans.
+They can cost a patient several thousands of dollars out of pocket each month, depending on their insurance plan.
+Biosimilars are expected to cost less – although how much less and whether consumers will see any savings are based on insurance plans.
 Competition from biosimilars may drive down the price of branded biologics, too, though that’s not a given.
 Manufacturers are providing co-pay cards, and discount coupons are available from online retailers like goodrx.com.

 The “Substitution” Issue